Celeiro de Aruanda

 Solution

-I consolidated donations, stock, deliveries and beneficiary registration into a mobile-first system with role-based RLS (admin, coordination, volunteer).
+I consolidated donations, stock, deliveries and beneficiary registration into a mobile-first system with role-based access (admin, coordination, volunteer).
 On top of it, the public transparency dashboard recalculates impact in real time (kg of food converted into meals, food parcels and days feeding a family), shows the latest delivery and generates a shareable image to rally new donors.

 Outcome